deiman/mightycrawler/README.md

 * defaultEncoding: Use this encoding when storing content unless the content-type in the HTTP response header specifies otherwise.

+* proxyHost: Host name to a proxy server.
+Defaults to not using any proxy (if nothing is specified).

+* proxyPort: Port number to connect to the proxy, if any.
+Defaults to 8080 (if nothing is specified).

+* proxyUsername: Username to authenticate against the proxy, if any.
+NOTE: Experimental.

+* proxyPassword: Password to authenticate against the proxy, if any.
+NOTE: Experimental.

 * downloadThreads: Number of threads when getting content from server.

 * parseThreads: Number of threads for parsing content, ie scanning for URLs.